en_USEnglish

 4.1 WordPress performance

-Visit site performance is a crucial factor to take into account.
+Your website's performance is a crucial factor to consider.
 WordPress is renowned for its optimized performance, provided you use well-developed themes and plugins.
-With its solid architecture, WordPress offers fast loading times and good responsiveness.
+With a solid architecture, WordPress offers fast loading times and good responsiveness.
 However, poor plugin management or poorly optimized themes can affect your site's performance.

 4.2 Wix performance

 Wix offers fast loading times thanks to its cloud infrastructure and automatic optimization.
-However, your site's performance can be affected if you add a lot of custom elements or use heavy resources.
-It's important to note that Wix hosts your site, which means you depend on their infrastructure for your site's performance.
+However, your site's performance may be affected if you add many custom elements or use heavy resources.
+It's important to note that Wix hosts your site, which means you rely on their infrastructure for your site's performance.

 5. SEO (Search Engine Optimization)